 Individuals with dementia or those who are at risk of developing it, caregivers and healthy volunteers with no dementia issues are needed today to help advance Alzheimer's research.

-By participating in clinical research, you can help to accelerate progress and provide valuable insight into potential treatments and methods of prevention.
-Without the participation of people like you, finding a cure is nearly impossible.
+By participating in clinical research, you can help accelerate progress and provide valuable insight into potential treatments and methods of prevention.
+Without the participation of people like you, finding a cure would not be possible.